 Traditionally, the materials used for inlays and onlays were gold or silver.
 Although they’re durable, yet, due to their less aesthetic appeal, patients were looking for alternatives.
 Today, you may choose tooth-colored materials such as ceramic, porcelain or composite so that inlays or onlays blend with your tooth.

 Our dentist will help resolve your decay problems through the use of inlays/onlays.
-Visit our clinic or contact us at (647) 930 0068 so we can get started with your restorative treatment.
+Visit our office or contact us at (647) 930 0068 so we can get started with your restorative treatment.